 A more accurate method to check your cervix position

-As finger length varies from person to person, a more accurate measure of cervical positions involves performing this same measure and against a ruler to get a more precise measure of vaginal length or cervical height.
+As finger length varies from person to person, a more accurate measure of cervical positions involves performing this same measure and against a ruler.
+This will produce a more precise measure of vaginal length or cervical height.